antvis/G2/docs/introduction.md

 })();
 ```

 Besides geometric mark, G2 can drawing **static mark** such as [axis](/mark-component#axis) and [legend](/mark-component#legend) as well.
-Static mark are also called **component** for decoration or guide purpose.
+Static marks are also called **components** for decoration or guide purposes.

-Think of axis and legend as the the visualizations for [scales](/introduction#scale), which can facilitate us comprehending the chart.
-So it is naturally to configure them in the options of its bind scale.
-The below example, we title the legend and format labels of x-axis.
+Think of axis and legend as the visualizations for [scales](/introduction#scale), which can facilitate us comprehending the chart.
+So it is natural to configure them in the options of its bind scale.
+In the below example, we title the legend and format labels of the x-axis.

 ```js
 (() => {